 Layer - the APD Class/Subclass (not the AutoCAD layer) that the pins (die pads) belong to.

-Net Viewer - If, after net building, you wish to review elements to determine the nets that were built you can use this utilty.
-You can either click on the list of nets and see highlighted on the screen all elements of that net or you can click on a element on screen and see what net it belongs to.
+After net building you may wish to review elements to determine the nets that were correctly built.
+You can use this utility to click on the list of nets and see highlighted on the screen all elements of that net or you can click on a element on screen and see what net it belongs to.

-The net viewer can be either driven from the net list names (click on a name and hit APPLY) or from the display (Click on Pick and select an element on the display)
+The net viewer can be either driven from the net list names or from the display.

 In this example the entity selected was a shape on layer (APD subclass) TOP_COND.
-It connects to entites with handles 1F01 and 16C8 and it belongs to net 20.
+It connects to entities with handles 1F01 and 16C8 and it belongs to net 20.